Console terminology: In the Maverics Console, the combination of applications,

 MCP is an open protocol for AI agents to discover and invoke tools.
 The AI Identity Gateway adds identity and authorization to MCP, which the protocol does not natively provide.
 The Orchestrator acts as an MCP server to agents while acting as an MCP client (or REST client) to upstream services.Provider-Level vs App-Level

-The MCP Provider block configures settings shared across all MCP apps: inbound transports (how agents connect) and OAuth authorization (how agent tokens are validated).
+Provider-level settings are shared across all MCP apps: inbound transports (how agents connect) and OAuth authorization (how agent tokens are validated).
 Individual MCP Bridge and MCP Proxy apps configure their own upstream connections, tool catalogs, and per-tool authorization.
 This separation means all MCP apps on one Orchestrator share the same inbound endpoint.Delegation vs Impersonation

 Token exchange supports two modes.
 Delegation (default) produces tokens with anact claim showing both user and agent identity — ideal for auditability.
 Impersonation produces tokens that fully assume the user’s identity with no trace of the agent — needed when upstream services don’t understand the act claim.